 1845.1 change as shown

 The HC gains control of the WM as needed to send QoS traffic and to issue QoS (+)CF-Poll frames to STAs by waiting a shorter time between transmissions than the STAs using the EDCA procedures.
 The duration values used in QoS frame exchange sequences reserve the medium to permit completion of the current sequence.
+TXOPs started using the HCCA procedure occur during a CAP.

 1844.28

-10.23.3 HCF controlled channel access (HCCA)
+10.23.3 HCF Controlled Channel Access (HCCA)

 1851.1 change as shown

-10.23.4 Admission control at the HC
+10.23.4 Admission control

 10.23.4.1 General

 An IEEE 802.11 network may use admission control to administer policy or regulate the available bandwidth resources.
 Admission control is used to attempt to provide a guarantee of the amount of time that a STA has available to access the channel.
-The HC, which is in the AP, is used to administer admission control in the network.
+The AP or HC is used to administer admission control in the network.
 As the QoS facility supports two access mechanisms, there are two distinct admission control mechanisms: one for contention based access and another for controlled access.

-Admission control, in general, depends on vendors’ implementation of the scheduler, available channel capacity, link conditions, retransmission limits, and the scheduling requirements of a given stream.
+Admission control in an HC depends on vendors’ implementation of the scheduler, available channel capacity, link conditions, retransmission limits, and the scheduling requirements of a given stream.
 All of these criteria affect the admissibility of a given stream.
 If the HC has admitted no streams that require polling, it might not find it necessary to perform the scheduler or related HC functions.

 1851.18 change as shown

-10.23.4.2 Contention based admission control procedures
+10.23.4.2 EDCA admission control

 10.23.4.2.1 General